willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-given each parent neuron wins using [@eq:ebp-cwp], to compute this we need the scaling factors $\ebpscalar{i}{j}$ which we will compute first using [@eq:ebp-cwp-scalar] (in a computational implementation these would be computed on a per layer basis and thrown away once the layer values are calculated).
+given each parent neuron wins using [@eq:ebp-cwp], to compute this we need the scaling factors $\ebpscalar{i}{j}$ which we will compute first using [@eq:ebp-cwp-scalar] (in a computational implementation these would be computed on a per layer basis and discard once the layer values are calculated).

 ![Flow of probabilities in EBP](media/images/ebp-example-mwp.pdf)